Best Hydrogen Cyanide Detector (2024 update)

 The upper explosive limit (UEL) of HCN is 40% - this means it is too rich to burn.

-- HCN gas detectors can be used for personal protection in hazardous gas environments.
+- HCN gas detectors provide personal protection in hazardous gas environments.

-- HCN gas leak detectors are useful to determine any gas leaks occur in fumigated areas and manufacturing facilities
+- HCN gas leak detectors can identify gas leaks in fumigated areas and manufacturing facilities.

-- HCN gas detectors are affordable, costing less than $399 per unit.
+- HCN gas detectors are affordable, with units costing less than $399.

 About The Author